The Surprising Relief That Comes From Feeling Your Feelings

 You don’t need to get rid of the feeling.

 Just give it some space.
-Stay close without trying to change it.
+Stay with it without trying to change it.

 Previous